abivia/penknife/README.md

 * Nested loops
 * Custom tokens
 * Template includes
+* Layouts/slots (pushing data and variables into a parent template)
 * Custom directives

 The `format()` method takes template text and a variable resolution callback as arguments.